 On the upside, Cherish napkins contain no toxic chemicals (apart from possible radioactive material in the negative ion strip!), plastics, perfumes or dyes.
 That’s about all the positive we could conjure up.
 However, their outrageous claims about what their sanitary pads can do even call this into question.

 It can be difficult to find them in stores, which is why we recommend shopping online.
 You can find Cherish Pads easily on Amazon:

-Negative Ion Strips in Cherish Sanitary Pads: What’s the Deal?
+Negative Ion Strips in Cherish Feminine Products: What’s the Deal?

 Okay, so Cherish pads are all about the negative ion strip.
 But, what’s the deal with it and is it safe for women?
 What is it, and does it actually do anything?
 Let’s find out!

 Basically, negative ions are Oxygen atoms that have an extra electron.
 They’re created in nature by water, air, sunlight and the Sun’s radiation.
 You may have noticed the relaxing effect of them when you’re at the beach or near a waterfall.

 They’re said to do things like reduce stress levels, boost energy levels, and improve blood circulation.

-As far as the science goes, there’s almost no information out there about negative ion strips.
+As far as the science goes, there’s almost no information out there about negative ion strips, including anywhere online.

 And, how exactly does the company get Oxygen with extra electrons into a sanitary pad.
 It’s curious, and we’d love to know more about this process.
 Please get in touch, and we’d love to have a chat about the science if you have the time.

 What People are Saying about Cherish All Natural Pads

 “The main thing I had trouble with was leaking.
 I was looking forward to these all-natural pads, but they just didn’t hold that well.
 I’ll be switching back to Rael pads.
 The company claims that they’re super absorbent, but they’re pretty average as far as I could tell.”

-“So far I’m impressed with Cherish Sanitary Napkins.
+“So far I’m impressed with Cherish Overnight Pads.
 There was no odour at all and I found that they absorbed well.
 I also like the fact that they’re natural and don’t contain a bunch of chemicals.
 In particular, I like the panty liners and night pads.”